jonnonz1/nz-statute-book/acts/public/1960/unit-trusts-act-1960.md

   (b) Shall have the function (whether as principal or by an agent) of issuing or offering interests in the unit trust to the public for subscription or purchase, or of inviting the public to subscribe for or purchase such interests, or both of those functions; and
   (c) Shall have the same liability for its acts and omissions in the exercise of its powers and functions as manager of the unit trust as it would if it exercised those powers and functions as a trustee.
 (3) Subject to this Act, the trustee of a unit trust must have vested in it or in 1 or more nominated persons of the trustee or in 1 or more nominees of a nominated person of the trustee the investments and other property that are for the time being subject to the trusts governing the unit trust.
-(4) A trustee corporation or company or bank must not act as trustee of a unit trust, and a company must not act as manager of a unit trust if the persons who are deemed by section OD 1 of the Income Tax Act 2004 to control the manager or proposed manager, and the persons who are deemed by that section to control the trustee or proposed trustee are the same persons.
+(4) A trustee corporation or company or bank must not act as trustee of a unit trust, and a company must not act as manager of a unit trust if the persons who are deemed by section YC 1 of the Income Tax Act 2007 to control the manager or proposed manager, and the persons who are deemed by that section to control the trustee or proposed trustee are the same persons.

 ### 4 Restriction as to manager
 (1) Every manager of a unit trust shall be either—